htimsk/multitail/README.md

 1. Save and exit the TUI.
 Answer yes to restart the affected docker containers.

+## Use instructions

 1. Run the logs.

     ```
     ./logs.sh
     ```

+Press `b` to view the logs in detail.
+00 Mev-Boost
+01 ETH1
+02 ETH2

+Press `q` to exit or go back.